Thursday, July 2, 2015

 That same year another child was born in the Fitch house—daughter Doris.
 Elizabeth, called Lizzie by her friends, had a staff of servants.
 None was as important as Lizzie Petrie, the children’s nurse.
 She was hired in 1876 and lived with the Fitches for years, becoming a de facto family member.

-Fitch’s popularity among the people was evidenced on September 30, 1889.
+Fitch’s popularity was evidenced on September 30, 1889.
 As the family prepared to leave for abroad, citizens bid an impressive farewell.
-The following day The New York Times reported “The Old Homestead Club and about three thousand citizens of Yorkville and Harlem assembled in front of the residence of Congressman Ashbel P. Fitch, 1,388 Lexington-avenue, last evening, headed by Leibold’s Band and gave him a serenade on the eve of his departure for Europe.”
+The following day, The New York Times reported, “The Old Homestead Club and about three thousand citizens of Yorkville and Harlem assembled in front of the residence of Congressman Ashbel P. Fitch, 1,388 Lexington-avenue, last evening, headed by Leibold’s Band and gave him a serenade on the eve of his departure for Europe.”

-Fitch was called back to New York from Washington in September 1893 on reports that his 72-year old mother was ill.
-Fanny Fitch, like her husband and son, had led an impressive life.
-During the Civil War she had been active in the formation of the Sanitary Commission which, according to The Times, “did so much good work for soldiers.”
+Fitch was called back to New York from Washington in September 1893 on reports that his 72-year-old mother was ill.
+Fannie Fitch, like her husband and son, had led an impressive life.
+During the Civil War, she had been active in the formation of the Sanitary Commission which, according to The New York Times, “did so much good work for soldiers.”
 She remained active in the Commission throughout the war.
 Afterward she turned her focus to charitable organizations like the Orphan Home and the Magdalen Asylum.

 By the time Fitch returned, Fanny’s condition had deteriorated.
 She had contracted pneumonia and two weeks later on September 22, she died.
 Her funeral, like that of her husband, took place in the Lexington Avenue house.

-By 1895 the Fitches’ two eldest children, “Miss Bessie C. and Mr. Ashbel P. Jr.” were old enough to appear in The Social Register along with their parents.
-But the following year the publication would have to update the addresses.
+By 1895, the Fitches’ two eldest children, “Miss Bessie C. and Mr. Ashbel P. Jr.” were old enough to appear in The Social Register along with their parents.
+But the following year the publication would have to update their address.
 In the fall of 1895 Fitch sold the house to Josephine Schmidt, who had inherited about $1 million when her beer brewer husband, August Schmid, died.

 If Josephine, disparagingly called “the brewer’s wife,” by New York society, intended to live in the house, she changed her mind.
 On March 14, 1896 the Real Estate Record and Builders’ Guide reported that “Under-Sheriff Henry H. Sherman has bought of Josephine Schmid the four-story stone front dwelling.”
 In reporting the sale, the newspaper noted that Fitch had sold it “for a consideration of $27,000 in a trade for a larger residence in East 80th Street.”